Learning Objects for Constructors

 This program includes an explicit constructor with no parameters that calls the constructor with three parameters to perform initialization.

-• Memory is allocated for the four fields of the object and default values are assigned to the fields.
+song1is allocated and contains the null value. - Memory is allocated for the four fields of the object and default values are assigned to the fields.

-• The constructor is called with no actual parameters; the call is resolved so that it is the second constructor that is executed.
+- The constructor is called with no actual parameters; the call is resolved so that it is the second constructor that is executed.

-• Three constant values are used to call the first constructor.
-The method name this means: call a constructor from this class.
-This constructor initializes the first three fields from the parameters, and the value of the fourth field is computed by calling the method computePrice.
+thismeans: call a constructor from this class.
+This constructor initializes the first three fields from the parameters, and the value of the fourth field is computed by calling the methodcomputePrice. - The constructor returns a reference to the object, which is stored in the variable

 Exercise Modify the class so that the constructor without parameters obtains initial values from the input.